MuLancer/APEuro/country/Britain.md

    - _Political_: three-part program which didn't end up successufl without the support from Parliament.
         - unite England with Scotland
         - create a continental style standing army
         - New  system of royal France
-   *
-   * _Religion_:  Support for Arminian Wing of the Anglican Church
-     * oppose to predestination
-     * refused to deny that Catholics were Christia
+     -
 > "No Bishop, No King"
    As a result, he failed to satisfied the radical Calvinist Portestants, known as Puritans during the Stuart period.
 Therefore, Puritans became more extreme and many Puritans fled to America.